CONNECTING DISPLACEMENT, MENTAL HEALTH & CREATIVE THERAPIES

 Between Borders is an international network aimed at introducing and expanding the use of storytelling and creative therapies for displaced populations whether due to conflict, climate change, natural disasters, statelessness, and development.

-We convene leaders from civil society organisations, displaced communities and the fields of neuroscience, mind-body disciplines, and MHPSS to shape knowledge, raise awareness and promote information exchange through research, workshops, training and public events.
+We convene leaders from civil society organisations, universities, communities and the fields of mental health to shape best practices, raise awareness and promote information exchange through research, workshops, training and public events.

-Our research aims to broaden understanding of the neuro-biopsychological responses to displacement and the role of creative therapies to support healing and resilience-building in both psychology and functional psychiatry.
-We aim to open up communication channels and opportunities for collaboration across sectors to integrate mental health into policy, practice and dialogue.
+Through our network of experts, we working on broadening our understanding of the brain-mind-body responses to displacement and the role of creative therapies and storytelling in supporting healing and resilience-building for communities experiencing extreme adversity.
+We aim to open up communication channels and opportunities for collaboration across sectors to integrate creative mental health practices into policy, practice and dialogue.

 FEATURED EXTERNAL REPORTS

 Voices of the Children provides a vibrant platform for creativity and self-expression through the arts and media giving a safe space for children affected by displacement and trauma to reclaim their individual agency, positivity and confidence.

 Photographer, Tasneem Alsultan, reflects on her time teaching photography to Syrian refugee youth with Voices of the Children in Amman, Jordan.

 Guatemala: Bereaved Indigenous Families Get Closure I Al Jazeera English